GenAmnesia/GenAmnesia/README.md

 - 👋 Hi, I’m @GenAmnesia
-- 👀 I’m interested in frontend dev, React, js, css.
+- 👀 I’m a React front end developer.
-- 🌱 I’m currently learning new and amazing ways to make beautiful websites and web apps.
+- 🌱 I’m currently learning full-stack technologies using PERN and MERN stack.
 - 💞️ I’m looking to collaborate on building amazing web products.
 - 📫 How to reach me: Email, LinkedIn.